 - Leverage Audience Insights: Use the analytical capabilities of Snapchat to have a well-rounded understanding of the audiences you’re reaching.
 This will be vital as data privacy changes go into effect later in 2021.

-We’ve identified a few of our own creative best practices that can further support your Snapchat video marketing strategy and objectives.
+We’ve identified a few of our own creative best practices that can further support your Snapchat marketing strategy and campaign objectives.

 Adopt a UGC Campaign Look

 Snapchat is a platform built on user-generated content, so if your creative concept involves on-screen talent, take a UGC-style approach.
 Focus your creative on making ads that feel like they were created for the app.
 This kind of content speaks in the visual language of the platform, which is key to appearing native and retaining users’ attention.

 When casting on-screen talent, have your target audience in mind.
 Talent that reminds users of themselves will perform better because it inspires relatability and authenticity.

 This video from Betterment took a UGC approach to make their ad feel native while demonstrating the benefits of their offering.